EUTA Special Edition: EU responses to COVID-19 (Coronavirus) crisis

 Base rate investment deduction temporarily increased

 The investment deduction is a tax deduction that comes on top of the deduction of the depreciation of eligible assets.
 In order to benefit from the investment deduction, certain conditions need to be fulfilled.
 The one-time investment deduction is calculated as a percentage of the acquisition value related to the investments.
 The base rate for investments by small and medium-sized enterprises (SME) is 8 percent.
 In order to encourage investments by these enterprises, this base rate was increased to 20 percent calculated on the acquisition or investment value of fixed assets acquired or created between January 1, 2018 and December 31, 2019.
 Due to the COVID-19 outbreak and in order to stimulate investments in these difficult times, the base rate is set at 25% for investments made between 12 March 2020 and 31 December 2020.
-The new government has in the meantime announced that this measure will be extended for investments made prior to 31 December 2022.
+This measure has meanwhile been extended for investments made prior to 31 December 2022.

 Update 24 July 2020